Last Updated Effective: April 2022

 Information protected by HIPAA will be governed by our practice’s HIPAA Notice of Privacy Practices, which is available upon request.

-This privacy notice discloses the privacy practices for ABC Hearing Aid Center with respect to non-HIPAA-protected information.
+This privacy notice discloses the privacy practices for Arlington Hearing Center with respect to non-HIPAA-protected information.

 If you are a California resident, please see our California Privacy Rights Section below.